microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 I'll get back to this later.

-In VS Code we have two core concept for debugging: Launch and attach, which caters to two different segments of developers.
+In VS Code we have two core concept for debugging: *Launch* and *attach*, which caters to two different workflows and segments of developers.
 Depending on which segment you belong to, it can be confusing to determine what kind of debug configuration you need for your project.

 If you come from a browser DevTools background you aren't used to the concept of "launching from your tool", as your browser instance already is open, and when opening DevTools you simply attach DevTools to your browser tab.
 On the other hand, if you come from a Java background it's quite normal to have your editor launch your Java process for you, and have your editor attaching it's debugger to the newly launched process.

-In general we recommend using launch configurations if you have an application that requires some sort of build step before it can be launched, as it allows you offload some of the cognitive overhead of building and running your app to your editor.
+In general we recommend using launch configurations if you have an application that requires somesort of build step or task before it can be launched, as it allows you *offload* some of the *cognitive overhead* of building and running your app to your editor.

-But as we talked to developers about launching their applications we recognized a pattern and made one important observation:
+But as we talked to developers about how they were launching their applications we recognized a pattern and made one important observation:

 **Observation**: Many developers who are using VS Code really loves the integrated terminal and relies on command line tools to launch their applications.
 For many it's a more natural workflow to run a command in the terminal followed by attaching the debugger from the editor.
 Much like opening DevTools after the browser has been launched.

-This observation is key, and we acknowledge that many don't want a full "magical" launch experience in their editor, but want to keep their editor place to edit code and debug, while using the terminal to launch apps, run build scripts, etc.
+This observation is key, and we acknowledge that many don't want a full "magical" launch experience in their editor, but want to keep their editor place to edit code and debug, while using the terminal to launch apps, run build scripts, etc. That's one of the reasons for why we have an integrated terminal experience inside VS Code, as we believe a good functional UI should *co-exist* and integrate well with the terminal.

 ### Many developers don't use breakpoints because their debugging workflow is focused at a different purpose